InfernalWAVE/GD_Spectrogram/README.md

 Both demos identify the first 4 formants in the analyzed audio.
 The formants are drawn in green on the spectrogram image.
 The realtime demo uses a faster/less-accurate dynamic compression method for this purpose.

 The spectrogram images look like:

 ![spectrogram_capture_1](https://github.com/InfernalWAVE/GD_Spectrogram/assets/48569884/8ac480c7-73f1-4418-a8f4-5225a5bd5e9c)

 The mel-scale spectrogram images look like:

 ![spectrogram_capture_1_mel](https://github.com/InfernalWAVE/GD_Spectrogram/assets/48569884/e93b1b45-72b3-42bc-9429-b282f483ffb1)

-The MFCC images look like
+The MFCC images look like:

 ![spectrogram_capture_1_mfcc](https://github.com/InfernalWAVE/GD_Spectrogram/assets/48569884/cb7315f7-cad4-4bc8-9865-74b5996a422e)